-- Observed weather parameters for this PSPS event, including sustained and/or gust wind speeds and FPI ratings for the circuits in scope relative to the preset thresholds for this event.
-Deenergization thresholds were not met for this high threat event - Relative humidity levels.
-Minimum relative humidity levels for circuits during the Period of Concern ranged from 18% to 30% for this event.
+• Observed weather parameters for this PSPS event, including sustained and/or gust wind speeds and FPI ratings for the circuits in scope relative to the preset thresholds for this event.
+Deenergization thresholds were not met for this high threat event as detailed in Table 2: Factors Considered in De-Energization in Section 2-1.
+See also Section 2-2 for additional details.

-4. An explanation of how the utility determined that the benefit of de-energization outweighed potential public safety risks, and analysis of the risks of de-energization against not de-energizing.
+- Relative humidity levels.
+Minimum relative humidity levels for circuits during the Period of Concern ranged from 6 to 17% for this event. - 4.
+An explanation of how the utility determined that the benefit of de-energization outweighed potential public safety risks, and analysis of the risks of de-energization against not de-energizing.
 The utility must identify and quantify customer, resident, and the general public risks and harms from de-energization and clearly explain risk models, risk assessment processes, and how the power disruptions to customers, residents, and the general public is weighed against the benefits of a proactive de-energization.